zonemaster/zonemaster/docs/public/specifications/tests/MethodsV2.md

   links to a possibly empty set of its IP addresses:
   * Non-empty set: The normal case.
   * Empty set: No delegation was found.
-  * Undefined set: [Get-Parent-NS-IP] returned undefined set of parent name server IPs.
+  * Undefined set: [Get-Parent-NS-IPs] returned undefined set of parent name server IPs.

 ### Dependencies

-This Method depends on the output from [Get-Parent-NS-IP] if test type is a "normal test".
+This Method depends on the output from [Get-Parent-NS-IPs] if test type is a "normal test".

 [To top]